Julian Bicknell: Career

 Bicknell started off working with Edward Cullinan in London (1966–72).
 He joined the teaching staff at the Royal College of Art under Sir Hugh Casson in 1972, becoming director of the Royal College of Art Project Office (1973–79).
 In 1979, he joined Arup Associates (reconstruction of Bedford School) under Sir Philip Dowson.
 He set up Julian Bicknell & Associates in 1983.

 Bicknell's background is in modification, alteration, and restoration of existing buildings, but his practice has been most involved in the design and construction of new buildings in which the lessons of history are combined with contemporary architectural thinking and technology.
-His work in the UK includes The Old Gaol, Abingdon (RIBA Award 1976), new interiors at Castle Howard (Carpenters' Award 1984), projects for Oxford and Cambridge Colleges, the reconstruction of the Hunterian Museum for the Royal College of Surgeons and other projects involving sensitivity to complex historical contexts.
+His work in the UK includes The Old Gaol, Abingdon (RIBA Award 1976), new interiors at Castle Howard (Carpenters' Award 1984), projects for Oxford and Cambridge Colleges, the reconstruction of the Hunterian Museum for the Royal College of Surgeons of England, and other projects involving sensitivity to complex historical contexts.
 Private houses make up the bulk of Bicknell's work, including Henbury Hall, Cheshire, Upton Parva, Warwickshire, Carden Hall, Cheshire, Forbes House, Ham, Forest of Bere, Hampshire, Royal Crest House, Takasaki, Princess Square, Esher, and the unusual oval house at Arragon Mooar, Isle of Man.

 In 1983, Bicknell's firm won the competition for a new residence for HM Ambassador in Moscow, although the contract was never awarded.
 In the 1990s, he designed and built a number of English-style buildings for the leisure sector in Japan: restaurants, a golf club, banqueting facilities, and a complete, historically authentic, Shakespearean village.

 Despite a growing number of building projects, Bicknell continues to teach in Britain and abroad.
 He was much involved in the development of the Prince of Wales Institute of Architecture between 1990 and 2000, on the Academic Board and as a teacher at the Institute itself and also at the ground-breaking international summer schools in Italy, Germany, France, and the UK.
-He has also taught and lectured in the USA, Russia, and Japan.
+He has also taught and lectured in the US, Russia, and Japan.